brady691213/ApiGen/src/CodeGeneration/README.md

 ## Tasks - Now

+- TASKT: Currentyl logging as if files were created even for dry runs.
+Mark as different.
 - Replace `LoadProjectFileTemplate` with a general path based `Load` function.
 - Use Rascal Errors as much as possible.
 - Guard clauses all over, anywhere a param can go wrong.